 The Rusty Guard Crab (Trapezia bidentata) is also known as the Two Tooth Guard Crab.
 They spend their entire adult lives living between the branches of corals of the Pocillopora and Acropora families.
 They have a mutualistic relationship with these corals and guard them against predators hence the name guard crabs.

 The Rusty Guard Crab have an orange colored body with red brown marks on the leg joints and on the claws.
 The body is roughly trapezoidal in shape and the claws are proportionally fairly large.
 The eyes are a reddish color with black pupils .
-They grow to a maximum width of 5 cm in width.
-The crabs in the image in the post were all in the 2cm range.
+They grow to a maximum width of 5 cm.
+The crabs in the images in the post were all in the 2cm range.

 RUSTY GUARD CRAB IN THE WILD